openrails/openrails/Docs/Contributing.md

 ### Submitting your code

-When you're done writing code, you should make a pull request on GitHub.
+When you're done writing code, you should make a pull request on GitHub from your fork's branch back to the official repository's "master" branch.
 The title and description of the requests should concisely indicate what bug or feature you've implemented and you will need to include links to whichever of the following are appropriate:

 * Bug report
 * Road-map card